Privacy Notice (Driver)

 -

 Delivery Partner pre-registration data.
 We retain your identification details for the duration of the application/onboarding process and delete this data after a 90-day grace period following the launch of the application for Delivery Partner.
+Uploaded images are retained for 7 days.
+If application unsuccessful/cancelled: deletion after 3 months, to manage enquiries/application timeline, provided there are no longer retention obligations.

 -